BobbigGao/Steam-Game-Recommender/doc/Stage3DBImplementation&Indexing.md

 ```

 Query-2 -- 'Action' Game price detection

+The given SQL query retrieves information about games that belong to the "Action" genre and are available on both Windows and Mac platforms.
+The information is categorized based on the final price of the game into four distinct categories: "FREE", "Cheap", "Middle", and "Expensive".
+The query then combines the results of these four categories using the UNION operator to provide a unified list.

 ```mysql
 SELECT DISTINCT queryName, releaseDate, priceFinal, "FREE" AS Price_Status, detailedDescrip, supportedLanguages FROM gameInfo